DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 A creature engulfed by the mound’s first form can hear the faint sound of a baby crying at the center of its swollen bulk.

-> [!warning]+ **Elisabeth's Amber Shard**
+> [!item]+ **Elisabeth's Amber Shard**
 >
-> Remember that a player in possession of Elisabeth's amber shard from the **Master Suite** can present the shard and speak the name "Walter" while within 30 feet of the **flesh mound**, forcing the mound to make a DC 13 Wisdom saving throw or be dazed until the start of the player's next turn.
-(A dazed creature can move or take one action on its turn, not both.
-It also can’t take a bonus action or a reaction.)
+> A player in possession of Elisabeth's amber shard from the **Master Suite** can present the shard as a bonus action while within 30 feet of the **flesh mound**, speak the name "Walter," and give a brief command.
+If the player succeeds on a DC 13 Charisma (Intimidation) check, the mound must immediately use a reaction, if available, to follow the command, moving up to its speed to do so if necessary.
+The mound won't obey a command that is directly harmful to it, and can stop following a command at the start of its next turn.

 <div class="statblock">
-<h2>Flesh Mound, 1st Form</h2>
+<h2>The Flesh Mound</h2>
 <em>Large undead, chaotic evil</em>
 <hr>
 <strong>Armor Class</strong> 15 (natural armor)
 <br>
-<strong>Hit Points</strong> 51 (6d10 + 18)
+<strong>Hit Points</strong> 93 (11d10 + 33)
 <br>
 <strong>Speed</strong> 20 ft.
 <hr>